ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 ## Failed attempts

-Elegant ideas appear obvious in hindsight, but that doesn’t mean they were easy to find.
+Elegant ideas appear obvious in hindsight, but we don’t often talk about the dead ends we had to explore first.
 The current type system with the [generalized subtype check][gsubck] is my third attempt at writing a typechecker for RCL.